Job no: 496081

 Position Type: Staff Full-Time

-The Development Officer is responsible for collaborating with the Director for Development in identifying, cultivating, soliciting, and stewarding alumni and friends of the University for the purpose of increasing philanthropic support.
-The Development Officer will be an energetic and entrepreneurial colleague who has an understanding of, and passion for, the mission of the University and its future.
+The Development Officer is responsible for collaborating with the Senior Director of Development in identifying, cultivating, soliciting, and stewarding alumni and friends of the university for the purpose of increasing philanthropic support.
+The Development Officer responds to the university’s changing needs to support the strategic plan and other university priorities, performing these duties as an energetic and entrepreneurial colleague who has an understanding of, and passion for, the mission of the university and its future.

-- Manages the identification, cultivation, stewardship, and solicitation of a portfolio of up to 200 alumni, friends, donors, and prospects of the University.
+- Manages the identification, cultivation, stewardship, and solicitation of a portfolio in the range of alumni, friends, donors, and prospects of the university.
 With a high degree of independent judgement, is expected to conduct a minimum of 12 visits per month requiring extensive travel and attendance at evening and weekend events.

-- Participates in all aspects of the gift cycle: a) Initiates contacts with potential leadership and major gifts ($1,000 or more) donors. b) Develops appropriate cultivation strategies. c) Moves potential donors in an appropriate and timely fashion toward solicitation and closure. d) Makes solicitations when appropriate and involves other members of the University community in order to maximize philanthropic opportunities. e) Maintains stewardship contacts with donors.
+- Participates in all aspects of the gift cycle: a) Initiates contacts with potential mid level ($1,000 plus) and major gifts ($10,000 plus) donors. b) Develops appropriate cultivation strategies. c) Moves potential donors in an appropriate and timely fashion toward solicitation and closure. d) Makes solicitations when appropriate and involves other members of the University community in order to maximize philanthropic opportunities. e) Maintains stewardship contacts with donors.

 - Understanding of development principles in relation to comprehensive campaign fundraising, major gifts, and blended gifts is strongly preferred.

-- Will assist the annual giving team with calling at the calendar and fiscal year end as well as assisting with other small solicitations.
+- Will assist the engagement team with calling at the calendar and fiscal year end as well as assisting with other small solicitations.

-- Works collaboratively with and in support of volunteers, advancement staff, and other University representatives to cultivate and solicit donors for University-wide priorities.
+- Works collaboratively with and in support of advancement staff and other university representatives to cultivate and solicit donors for university-wide priorities.

 - Monitors and tracks all prospect contacts to ensure positive and purposeful prospect and donor relations and maintains information in the database.
 Conducts donor research to discover new prospects for philanthropic support.

 - All other duties as assigned.
-The Development Officer will drive on behalf of the University.
-Must be available by phone and email after typical business hours.
+The Development Officer will drive on behalf of the university.
+Must be available by phone and email outside of typical business hours.

 - Bachelor’s Degree required.